 - Seasoned yogurt instead of heavy gravy on meats (see how here)

-You don’t have to go to extremes to eat healthy!
+You don’t have to go to extremes to eat healthily!

 I am not an extremist and we do eat out on the weekends.
-Our rule is that when we are out we feel free to eat whatever we want, but at home we try and eat as healthy as we can.
-I hope these ingredients swaps helped you get inspired and start eating healthier.
+Our rule is that when we are out we feel free to eat whatever we want, but at home, we try and eat as healthy as we can.
+I hope these ingredient swaps helped you get inspired and start eating healthier.
 It is really worth it.

 Interested in making better choices for breakfast and snacks also?
 Check out my 5 Worst Breakfast Foods For Kids Plus DIY Healthier Options post and 5 Processed Kids Snacks You Should Avoid.